elkrammer/fansi/README.md

 ./fansi [options] filename

 Options:

--s  --ssaver: dirname    Screen Saver mode
+    --speed value         Set rendering speed.
+Default speed is 110 - increase it to slow down the output -s  --ssaver dirname      Screen Saver mode
---sauce FILE: print SAUCE metadata for file
-     --cp437: print Code Page 437 as UTF-8 characters
--h    --help: print help text and exit
+    --sauce filename      Print SAUCE metadata for file --cp437               Print Code Page 437 as UTF-8 characters -h  --help                Print help text and exit
 ```

-You can use the `--cp437` option to check if your terminal font supports
-all CP437 glyphs.
+You may use the `--cp437` option to check if your terminal font supports all CP437 glyphs.

 ## TODO / Ideas